plamarque/sphinx-poc/docs/GettingStarted/PLFHomepage/Creating-content.rst

 Creating content quickly
 ========================

-In PRODUCT, you easily create your preferred content without navigating to its relevant application.
+In eXo Pltaform, you easily create your preferred content without navigating to its relevant application.
 Simply click |image0| to open the drop-down menu.